-Choose from various Map themes: Users can choose from a pre-set list of map themes that will change the way the broadband availability is displayed on the map.
+Choose from various Broadband Map themes: Users can choose from a pre-set list of map themes that will change the way the broadband availability is displayed on the map.
 The three themes are Service Coverage 25Mbps/3Mbps, Service Coverage 100Mbps/20Mbps, and Number of Providers.
 Included is a legend to the left of the screen, explaining the boundaries of each shade of the choropleth visualization.

-View Existing Broadband Funding: An overlay of Broadband Funding can be turned on or off using the Funding Toggle, displaying areas within the State that have received funding.
+View Existing Broadband Funding Overlay: An overlay of Broadband Funding can be turned on or off, displaying areas within the State that have received funding.

-Select levels of geography: By selecting the Boundary Dropdown, users can choose to view area boundaries and data by various geographic areas.
+Select levels of geography: By selecting the boundary dropdown, users can choose to view area boundaries and data by various geographic areas.